 Spur Afrika is a partnership between two teams, Kenya and Australia, aiming to support and transform the lives of children and young adults in the slum of Kibera, Kenya.

-In 2017 we have a target to raise $100,000 to cover our day-to-day operating expenses in Kenya for the year.
-This covers our workers' salaries, program costs and other utilities / rent / overheads.
+In 2020 we have a target to raise $158,000 to cover our day-to-day operating expenses in Kenya for the year.
+This covers our workers' salaries, program costs and other utilities / overheads.
 Contributions to this General Donation fund go directly towards this target!

 If you're interested in getting more involved in helping us achieve our mission, we also encourage you to consider donating to these campaigns:

 Child Sponsorship Program: